 MAHMOUD AL HAJ

 Mahmoud is a multi-faceted talent from Jerash and Zarqa.
-He is a photographer and an interpreter by background, and he is relishing the social impact he generates with SEP, every day.
+A photographer and interpreter by background, a gifted problem-solver, he is relishing the social impact he generates with SEP, every firstname.lastname@example.org

-SOCIAL MINDED - SEP ARTISANS ARE AT THE HEART OF WHAT WE DO
+SEP ARTISTS ARE AT THE HEART OF WHAT WE DO

-SEP artisans are unique: Our skilled craftswomen are uniquely talented.
+SEP artists are unique: Our skilled craftswomen are uniquely talented.
 Their skills are respected and appreciated by the world’s sophisticated consumer.

 SEP artisans benefit: SEP producers earn above-market rates.
 The best producers earn performance-related bonuses at the end of the year.
 We take pride in ensuring that they benefit from the work both emotionally and financially.
 To ensure the bonuses are funded, we must make a profit.